ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 **008 - Not well formatted json string**

-To fix it, you need to erase all inputted values, save your progress, refresh the website, and insert the correct values.
+You need to erase all inputted values, save your progress, refresh the website, and insert the correct values.

 2. Only one of the fields is set: